Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Unsupervised point cloud representation learning

 \subsubsection{Learning through point cloud self-reconstruction}

-One of the most common unsupervised approaches for learning point cloud representations is self-reconstructing 3D objects, which encodes point cloud samples into representation vectors and decodes them back into the original input data.
-Shape information and semantic structures are extracted and encoded into representations during this process.
-Since no human annotations are involved, it belongs to unsupervised learning.
-A typical and most commonly used model is Autoencoder \cite{kramer1991nonlinear}.
-As Fig. \ref{fig. autoencoder} describes, it consists of an encoder network and a decoder network.
-The encoder compresses and encodes a point cloud object into a low-dimensional embedding vector named \textit{codeword}~\cite{yang2018foldingnet}.
-It is then be decoded back into the 3D space and requires the output to be the same as the input.
-The encoding is validated and refined by attempting to regenerate the input from the encoding and the autoencoder learns the representations for dimensionality reduction by training the network to ignore insignificant data (“noise”) \cite{wiki:Autoencoder}.
-Permutation invariant losses \cite{fan2017point} including Chamfer Distance ($L_{\mathrm{CD}}$ defined as eq. \ref{eq. chamfer}) or Earth Mover’s Distance (or EMD, $L_{\mathrm{EMD}}$ defined as eq. \ref{eq.
-EMD}) are often used as the training objective to describe how similar between input and output point clouds:
+Networks for self-reconstruction usually encode point cloud samples into representation vectors and decode them back to the original input data, where shape information and semantic structures are extracted during this process.
+It belongs to one typical URL approach since it does not involve any human annotations.
+One representative network is \textit{autoencoder} \cite{kramer1991nonlinear} which has an encoder network and a decoder network as illustrated in Fig. \ref{fig. autoencoder}.
+The encoder compresses and encodes a point cloud object into a low-dimensional embedding vector (i.e., \textit{codeword})~\cite{yang2018foldingnet}, which is then decoded back to the 3D space by the decoder.

+The model is optimized by forcing the final output to be the same as the input.
+During this process, the encoding is validated and learns by attempting to regenerate the input from the encoding whereas the autoencoder learns low-dimension representations by training the network to ignore insignificant data (“noise”) \cite{wiki:Autoencoder}.
+Permutation invariant losses \cite{fan2017point} are widely adopted as the training objective to describe how the input and output point cloud objects are similar to each other.
+They can be measured by Chamfer Distance $L_{\mathrm{CD}}$ or Earth Mover’s Distance $L_{\mathrm{EMD}}$ as follows: